ciptard/markd/README.md

 # Foreword

-Please keep in mind that right now this project is still extremely alpha and nowhere feature complete.
+Please keep in mind that right now this project is still extremely alpha and nowhere near feature complete.
 In its current state it wouldn't even be worth running on a site right now.
 Anyhow, feel free to contribute or do your own thing with it :)

 ---